-Knowing that you have the opportunity to appeal a denied workers’ compensation claim is comforting to some individual.
+Knowing that you have the opportunity to appeal a denied workers’ compensation claim is comforting to some individuals.
 But an appeal isn’t a second bite at the apple.
 In fact, on appeal your case is going to be analyzed based on the record created at the initial hearing, meaning that you’re not going to have an opportunity to present additional evidence.
 Therefore, the way you present your case the first time is critically important.
 You need to have strong legal arguments supported by compelling facts.
 If you want to protect your case on appeal, then you need to do a number of things.

 Preserving the record for appeal